Cooperative Education — Getting Started Guide for Students

-The Cooperative Education Program provides you with an opportunity to earn upper division academic credits that will count toward your graduation requirements, all while working with an agency that reflects your academic interest.
-This work may be paid or unpaid and can be completed at your current place of employment or at a site that you secure through our assistance.
+The Shepherd University Cooperative Education Program provides you with an opportunity to earn upper-division academic credits while working with an employer who reflects your academic interests.
+This work may be paid or unpaid and can be completed at a site approved by your academic department (your current site of employment or a site that you secure can qualify for approval).

-You can start the process of enrolling in the Cooperative Education Program at any time prior to the start of the semester, in order to avoid any delays in registering once classes start.
+You can start the process of enrolling in the Cooperative Education Program at any time during the designated registration period and should do so as soon as possible, in order to avoid any delays in registering.